Check out a free preview of the full Electron, v3 course

 [00:05:20]

-That said, stuff like opening a file seems like yes, I want to be able to have that kinda very synchronous feeling as promises.
+That said, stuff like opening a file seems like yes, I want to be able to have that kinda very synchronous feeling, its promises.
 But synchronous feeling API, the problem is for opening a file there ends up being nine ways that you do it, right?
 It ends up being a file menu, ends up being dragging something on, and ends up being triggering it from a button and coupling these things will almost always make you somewhat sad.

 [00:05:44]

 But it is also a simpler process than having two different channels and setting up listeners.
 It's doing it under the hood.
 You could write it yourself if you wanted to.
-So in this case, let's send the show open dialogue, right?
-And you notice I didn't call it open file, because again, if I drag a file on, I don't need to show the show open dialogue, right?
+So in this case, let's send the show open dialog, right?
+And you notice I didn't call it open file, because again, if I drag a file on, I don't need to show the show open dialog, right?

 [00:06:04]

 Some of this is just the thinking through of the application.
-So we wanna show an open dialogue, and we're just gonna say that, hey, I would like to make this a thing that happens.
+So we wanna show an open dialog, and we're just gonna say that, hey, I would like to make this a thing that happens.
 There is one small thing that we need to do for TypeScript's sake, which is, like I explained to TypeScript that this is now a thing that exists.

 [00:06:26]